23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 The Pointe Restaurant, Tofino

-The food, the views and ambience at The Pointe make for a wonderful fine dining experience.
-From your table you have 240° views of the ocean and Chesterman Beach.
-Go before sunset so you can watch the surfers surf into sunset.
+The food, the views and the ambience at The Pointe make for a wonderful fine dining experience.
+From your table, you have 240Β° views of the ocean and Chesterman Beach.
+Go before sunset so you can watch surfers ride the waves until the sun sets.

-The Canadian west-coast inspired cuisine is delicious.
-We ate here twice and every dish was excellent.
+The Canadian-West Coast inspired dishes are delicious.
+We've eaten here multiple times and it's always excellent.
 You can choose from the a-la-carte menu or the tasting menu.
 There is also a vegetarian tasting menu available.

 Spruce cured scallop at The Pointe Restaurant